cuberhaus/dotfiles/.vim/README.md

 Open { or [ to add spaces in between and closing ] }  for no spaces: cs]{
 { Hello } world!
 ## Jump around

+Press Ctrl-O to jump back to the previous (older) location.
+Press Ctrl-I (same as Tab) to jump forward to the next (newer) location.

 Jump to category under the cursor<C-]>
 Jump back <C-T>